 As the number one cause of death, it’s a major point of focus for several pharmaceutical companies, many of which are currently developing better treatments to help patients with heart disease.
 A global leader in cardiovascular disease is Pfizer, which has drug PF-06282999 in early clinical phase development and is continuously seeking ways to treat the causes behind cardiovascular disease.
 Similarly, AstraZeneca boasts a strong cardiovascular pipeline with promising drugs across all clinical phases.

 If you would like to be a part of developing life-saving drugs and treatments for some of the leading global causes of mortality, consider a career in clinical research.
-Upload your CV to the ProClinical website or have a look at our current clinical research jobs, and our specialist recruitment consultants will be in touch with any suitable roles, many of which are with the top 10 pharmaceutical companies in the world.
+At Proclinical Staffing, we are dedicated to helping professionals to find their ideal position working for many of these top pharmaceutical employers.
+Upload your CV to the Proclinical website or have a look at our current clinical research jobs, and our specialist recruitment consultants will be in touch with any suitable roles, many of which are with the top 10 pharmaceutical companies in the world.